 AfDB The African development Bank

-This research and development project had two key components.
-The first one was the conduct of energy audits in commercial and public buildings and the delivery of training sessions on EE (Activity 1).
-The second one was the development of energy efficiency standards and regulations for commercial and public buildings (Activity 2).
+This research and development project included energy audits in commercial and public buildings and the delivery of training sessions on EE and the development of energy efficiency standards and regulations for commercial and public buildings.

 The main tasks were the following:

-- Developed EE standards and legislative instruments for commercial and public building elements
+- Development of EE standards and legislative instruments for commercial and public building elements;

-- Developed an EE labelling scheme for commercial and public buildings
+- Development of an EE labelling scheme for commercial and public buildings;

 The AfDB is following the recommendations made by Econoler and is on the right track to accomplishing its goal of sustainably reducing greenhouse gas emissions by implementing energy efficiency standards and regulations for Ghana’s public and commercial buildings.